devashen07/ar-animal-gaze-interaction/README.md

 ## What is Gaze Interaction?

 Gaze-Interaction is the process of triggering an event within an application simply by focusing the camera to a trigger-enabled object wihtin the scene.
 In this case, if you focus the focal point of the camera to either the eleplant or rhino, an animated textbox is triggered to appear.
+Utilizing gaze-interaction allows users a more intuitive and immersive expereince as no physical touch inputs are needed.
+It is quite handy to use especially in mobile AR applications.